 The social workers’ expertise lies primarily with managing socio-administrative procedures, providing information and coordinating interventions between different institutions.
 They inform patients about their disease, their rights, specialised doctors, available aid, relevant networks and reference centres.
 They take charge of the coordination between the patient and the medical, social, professional and school environments, so that everyone within the patient’s environment works hand in hand.
 The role as coordinator and information provider is often shared by ALAN’s social workers and psychologists.

-In 2019 ALAN’s consultation team supported about 400 patients and families.
-This represents more than 200 different diseases, most commonly neurological, neuromuscular, and systemic/autoimmune diseases.
+In 2022 ALAN’s consultation team supported 698 patients and families.
+This represents about 300 different diseases, most commonly neurological, neuromuscular, and systemic/autoimmune diseases.
 Almost half of these patients asked for help with administrative procedures.
 Other common enquiries include psychological counselling, guidance regarding healthcare or referrals to specialists.
 For more detailed statistics, please have a look at our Annual Reports.